YY-OhioU/FlexdayDocs/Donut.md

   After training, you can find the trained model and the logs in `<path to result>/<config_name>/<exp_version>`.
 In our example, the folder is `Flexday_deliver/donut_solution/result/sample_config/version_1`

+### Testing
-- Testing
+- Test on dataset

-  In the `donut` folder, execute the following commands
+  In the `donut` folder, execute the following commands to test the model trained with the command from the "Training" section.

-  `python test.py --pretrained_model_name_or_path result/sample_config/version_1 --dataset_name_or_path <path to dataset> --task_name donut_passport --save_path <file to save>`
+  `python test.py --pretrained_model_name_or_path ../result/sample_config/version_1 --dataset_name_or_path <path to dataset> --task_name donut_passport --save_path <file to save>`

   `file to save` should point to a regular text file to which the results are written.
 The script will create the file if the file doesn't exist.

   Then the report for testing can be found in `<file to save>`

   By default, testing is performed on the test dataset, but you can change it to `train` or `validation` by adding an extra argument `-split`.
 Eg: add `-split train` to test on `dataset_root/train`

+  To test our pretrained model, replace "../result/sample_config/version_1" with "../OU_Model".

-- Process a single image:
+- Inference on a single image:

   `python inference_one.py --pretrained_path <pretrained model path> --input <input image path>`

- If the trained model needs to be used as a checkpoint, the `results` folder can be used as a `<pretrained model path>` for future training.

-  - This example uses the model pre-trained by OU team to process an image:
+  - The following example uses the model trained by OU team to process an image:

-    `python inference_one.py --pretrained_path ../OU_model --input<input image path>`
+    `python inference_one.py --pretrained_path ../OU_model --input ../sample_input.png`

 ### Notice
 - `task_name` and `task_start_token`